Definition

 Common Pitfalls

 Many novice teams fall into rote application of this or some other user story format.
 In fact, such formats are intended more as checklists.
 A more relaxed phrasing is often just as effective at communicating the overall intent of a user story.
-Since the greatest amount of detail about a user story will in any case arise in conversation between members of the team, often quite some time after initially writing a story card, spending much effort and time on complying with user story templates is without much point.
+Since the greatest amount of detail about a user story will in any case arise in conversation between members of the team, often quite sometime after initially writing a story card, spending much effort and time on complying with user story templates is without much point.

 Origins